lmdbjava/benchmarks/results/20160630/README.md

 ## Test 2: Determine ~2,000 Byte Value
 Some of the later tests require larger value sizes in order to explore the behaviour at higher memory workloads.
 This second benchmark was therefore focused on finding a reasonable ~2,000 byte value.
-Only the native libraries were benchmarked.
+Only the native implementations were benchmarked.

 This benchmark used 1 million non-sequential integer keys X ~2,000 byte values.
 Non-sequential keys were used because these resulted in larger sizes.